From We Were n

 As I was finishing my sophomore year in June of 1937, Robert was graduating from Holy Family School.
 As when I graduated, my parents did nothing special to mark the occasion.
 Unlike me, he had never liked school and had often been made to stay after classes were over for the day either to do extra school work or to be disciplined.
 That summer, he got a job washing dishes at the Littleton Diner, which was on Lower Main Street near the bridge, and did a number of odd jobs.
 When fall rolled around, he let it be known that he did not want to go to high school.

 My parents had not even had an eighth grade education and they could not see any value in spending more time in class so they did not try to change his mind.
+They had little sense of the importance of education.
 I think they accepted my time at Lewiston High School as a necessary job preparation to become a secretary, but Robert, being a guy, would eventually learn a trade and that did not call for a high school diploma.
 So that fall, as I headed back to my third year at LHS, Robert continued to work at the Littleton Diner and to do odd jobs.

 That September, Albert Ledoux transferred to Lewiston High School from Mr. Robert’s School.
-He stayed at the public high school for a very short time — probably only a week, and then he quit.
+He stayed at the public high school for a very short time—probably only a week, and then he quit.
 I think he had the same feeling that I had had of too much crowding and activity after years of being in little, quiet schools.
-Although his brother was studying in the seminary college, Lucien did not provide an example for Albert to continue his education.
+Although his brother was studying in the seminary college, Lucien did not provide an example for Albert to continue his education and Albert, like Robert, did not see the importance of education.

 His family was smaller than ours, and his father earned enough as foreman of Weave Room #5 at the Bates Mill to have kept Albert in school.
 His mother also worked at the Bates Mill, and her salary could have paid for Albert’s schooling.
 Albert was not interested in school, however, and his family did not force him to continue.
 Like my parents, they did not see much value in education but they were perhaps less resistant to it than my mother and father.